Dates to Remember

 Please direct questions to:

 The program’s technical content will include theoretical, experimental, and numerical contributions that describe original research results and/or innovative design concepts including those related to recent advances in low-carbon aircraft architectures and urban air mobility vehicles.
 In addition, in-depth reviews and timely surveys will be considered.
 Topics identified for the conference are listed below.
 Papers in other related areas, including the application of aerospace noise suppression technologies in other industries, and non-aerospace research with potential application to the aerospace industry are encouraged.
-2023 AVIATION and 2024 SciTech Forum papers of superb technical quality, notable originality, and scholarly accuracy will be considered for the 2024 AIAA/CEAS Aeroacoustics Best Paper Award.

 Students are encouraged to submit to the Aeroacoustics Student Paper Competition.

-• Acoustic / Fluid Dynamics Interactions
+• Acoustic/Fluid Dynamics Interactions

 • Advanced Air Mobility Noise (joint AA/TF)